tenzir/tenzir/web/docs/tql2/operators/from.md

 The `from` operator is an easy way to get data into Tenzir.
 It will try to infer the connector, compression and format based on the given URI.

-Alternatively, it can be used to create ad-hoc events from records.
+Alternatively, it can be used to create events from records.

 ### `uri: str`